sethgis/Wind-Erosion-Modelling/source/index.rst

-The Regional Centre for Mapping of Resource for Development (RCMRD), under the Global Monitoring for Environment and Security & Africa (GMES & Africa) project under the consultancy of LocateIT Limited Conmpany, implemented Earth Observation based
+The Regional Centre for Mapping of Resource for Development (RCMRD), under the Global Monitoring for Environment and Security & Africa (GMES & Africa) project, with patnership with LocateIT Limited Company, implemented Earth Observation based
 System for Land Susceptibility to Wind Erosion (LaSWE).
 The application’s main aim was to use Earth Observation methods/algorithms and tools to generate geospatial data products for Wind Erosion Modelling.